Stress and poor posture are two of the most common reasons why tension and pain build up in the back, shoulders, neck, and head.

 How to get started with the Alexander technique

-You can find a list of organisations that teach the Alexander technique on the NHS website.
+You can learn more about finding a teacher on the NHS website.
 Lessons tend to be given in a private, one-to-one format, and cost between £30 to £50 on average.

 It’s also possible, in some cases, to be prescribed lessons through the NHS as part of outpatient treatment for chronic pain.